znopp/VirtualHand/README.md

 * Log in with school account
   * Teachers have a different view
-    - Sidebar to log in / out
     - Screen has a random number generator for the students to enter the classroom
+    - Sidebar to log in / out, show the number generator and show a different screen with list of people who need help

 * Gray background by default
   * Changes into green / red screen once logged in and class chosen, changes on touch/click

-* Side menu to log in / out
+* Side menu to log in / out, show the help needed screen and show a different screen with list of people who need help
+ * Ability to click person in the list and start a text thread
+  * This is meant to be a way for students to help eachother, without the teacher needing to intervene.

 * Kahoot-like verification
   * This means that you can only exist in classes that you are currently having.

 ## Features I want to add:

+* Point / reward system for helping a student

 * Hidden references and easter eggs